prin-r/bridge-spec/README.md

 #### total_validator_power

-A storage variable that has the ability to hold one positive integer.
+A storage variable that has the ability to hold a positive integer.

 ```solidity
 // An example of creating total_validator_power in Solidity.